Manual Therapy Strategies for the Adult Neurological Population: Upper Quadrant

 Speaker

-Teresa Siebold is an NDTA™ CI & PT instructor with nearly 25 years of experience in adult neurorehabilitation.
+Teresa Siebold is an NDTA™ CI & PT instructor with 25 years of experience in adult neurorehabilitation.
 She began instructing post-graduate courses for allied health clinicians in 2008, and has taught throughout Canada and internationally.
 Teresa is a Clinical Neuro Specialist for the therapy assistant college program, and has instructed practical sessions for nurses.
 She was an invited speaker at NDTA™ Annual Conferences: Memphis, TN 2016; Charlotte, NC 2019, Virtual on-line, 2022.

 Teresa has served in clinical and leadership positions on stroke, neurosurgical, and neuro-investigating units, as well as inpatient and outpatient rehabilitation settings.
 Currently, Teresa is a senior PT on the acute Stroke Unit at the Foothills Medical Centre in Calgary.